Clinton Engineer Works: Y-12 electromagnetic separation plant

-Tennessee Eastman was hired to manage Y-12 on the usual cost plus fixed fee basis, with a fee of $22,500 per month plus $7,500 per racetrack for the first seven racetracks and $4,000 per additional racetrack.
+Tennessee Eastman was hired to manage Y-12 on the usual cost-plus fixed fee basis, with a fee of $22,500 per month plus $7,500 per racetrack for the first seven racetracks and $4,000 per additional racetrack.
 The calutrons were initially operated by scientists from Berkeley to remove bugs and achieve a reasonable operating rate.
 They were then turned over to trained Tennessee Eastman operators who had only a high school education.
-Nichols compared unit production data, and pointed out to Lawrence that the young "hillbilly" girl operators, known as Calutron Girls, were outperforming his PhDs.
+Nichols compared unit production data and pointed out to Lawrence that the young "hillbilly" girl operators, known as Calutron Girls, were outperforming his doctorate-level scientists.
 They agreed to a production race and Lawrence lost, a morale boost for the Tennessee Eastman workers and supervisors.
 The girls were "trained like soldiers not to reason why", while "the scientists could not refrain from time-consuming investigation of the cause of even minor fluctuations of the dials".

-Y-12 initially enriched the uranium-235 content to between 13 and 15 percent, and shipped the first few hundred grams of this to the Manhattan Project's weapons design laboratory, the Los Alamos Laboratory, in March 1944.
+Y-12 initially enriched the uranium-235 content to between 13 and 15 percent and shipped the first few hundred grams of this to the Manhattan Project's weapons design laboratory, the Los Alamos Laboratory, in March 1944.
 Only 1 part in 5,825 of the uranium feed emerged as final product; much of the rest was splattered over equipment in the process.
 Strenuous recovery efforts helped raise production to 10 percent of the uranium-235 feed by January 1945.
-In February the Alpha racetracks began receiving slightly enriched (1.4 percent) feed from the new S-50 thermal diffusion plant, and the next month it received enhanced (5 percent) feed from the K-25 gaseous diffusion plant.
+In February the Alpha racetracks began receiving slightly enriched (1.4 percent) feed from the S-50 thermal diffusion plant, and the next month it received enhanced (5 percent) feed from the K-25 gaseous diffusion plant.
 By August K-25 was producing uranium sufficiently enriched to feed directly into the Beta tracks.

-The Alpha tracks began to suspend operations on 4 September 1945, and ceased operation completely on 22 September.
-The last two Beta tracks went into full operation in November and December, processing feed from K-25 and the new K-27.
+The Alpha tracks began to suspend operations on 4 September 1945 and ceased operation completely on 22 September.
+The last two Beta tracks went into full operation in November and December, processing feed from K-25 and K-27.
 By May 1946, studies suggested that the gaseous plants could fully enrich the uranium by themselves without accidentally creating a critical mass.
 After a trial showed this was the case, Groves ordered all but one Beta track at Y-12 shut down in December 1946.
 Y-12 remained in use for nuclear weapons processing and materials storage.
 A production facility for the hydrogen bomb used in Operation Castle in 1954 was hastily installed in 1952.